Nibers/ESP32-SCD30-mini-webserver/readme.md

    - `Adafruit SCD30 Library`
    - `WiFi` (comes pre-installed for ESP32)

-4. Update the Wi-Fi credentials in the code:
+4. Update the Wi-Fi credentials in the `config.h` code:
    ```cpp
    const char* ssid = "YOUR_WIFI_SSID";
    const char* password = "YOUR_WIFI_PASSWORD";
    ```

 5. Upload the code to your ESP32 board.

+6. (Optional) If you get an error because the file `config.h`could not be found:
+    - Go to `Sketch > Add File....`
+    - Add the file `config.h`

 ## How It Works